Population: 18,000 (98% Human – Norl, 1% Various)

 Law and Order

-The norl follow the orders of their Jarl, and the Jarl follow the orders of their Konungr, to disobey these orders is to invite punishment.
-The norl have no codified set of laws and so a Jarl or Konungr can order his subjects to do whatever he likes.
+The norl follow the orders of their Jarl, and the Jarl follow the orders of their Kunngr, to disobey these orders is to invite punishment.
+The norl have no codified set of laws and so a Jarl or Kunngr can order his subjects to do whatever he likes.

 Norl society does however have 3 guiding principles that insure everyone in society is treated fairly.
 To break one of these laws is likely to result in an attack from the aggrieved party, unless of course the transgressor is more powerful (such as the aggrieved’s lord), in which case such a dispute may be taken to the Council of Wintersnight.